AI-Global/design-assistant/docs/Technical Overview/API.md

 ### GET /questions/all

 Returns an object with a list of all survey questions in the database.
+It also returns the dimensions, subdimension, and systemDimensions a question is tagged with.
 Questions are not formatted for surveyJS.

 #### example